-Illinois Coronavirus: Cook County to announce stricter COVID-19 guidelines Friday
+Illinois coronavirus: Cook County to announce stricter COVID-19 guidelines Friday

 Region 10 stretches from Glencoe and Northbrook up north, all the way south to Richton Park and Chicago Heights.

-As of Thursday, Cook County's positivity rate is 5.6%, and has increased nine days straight.
-Hospital admission have increased for four days straight as well.
-If hospital admission continue to rise the next three days, it could trigger state action.
+As of Thursday, Cook County's positivity rate is 5.6%, and has increased for nine days straight.
+Hospital admissions have increased for four days straight, as well.
+If hospital admissions continue to rise the next three days, it could trigger state action.

-"Cook County and the City of Chicago both have a serious problem," said Gov. JB Pritzker.
-"I mean, look, every region has increasing positivity rates and increasing cases.
-This is hugely problematic."

 Cook County health officials plan to announce the stricter guidelines Friday, and have them in place for the weekend.